Our history of extraordinary ancestors - Trinidad and Tobago Newsday

 We should have changed the music curriculum in every school in our country from teaching with a recorder to teaching with pan.
 You can learn chords and scales, tonal spacing and theory as well with a pan as with a piano.

-And along with theory, learn the wonder of the power of the spirit of TT with the discipline the ancestors had.
+And along with theory, learn the wonder of the power of the spirit of Trinidad and Tobago with the discipline the ancestors had.

 You think it was easy for them?
 Could you do it, faced with what they faced?